MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-ssrs-reports-to-power-bi.md

 1. Open the report server portal that contains the reports you want to migrate.
 1. Download each report definition, saving the .rdl files locally.
-1. Open _the latest version_ of Power BI Report Builder, and connect to the Power BI service using your Microsoft Entra ID ([previously known as Azure Active Directory](/azure/active-directory/fundamentals/new-name)) credentials.
+1. Open _the latest version_ of Power BI Report Builder, and connect to the Power BI service using your Microsoft Entra ID credentials.
 1. Open each report in Power BI Report Builder, and then:
    1. Verify all data sources and datasets are embedded in the report definition, and that they're [supported data sources](../paginated-reports/paginated-reports-data-sources.md).
    1. Preview the report to ensure it renders correctly.